-No - attendance at a nursery does not guarantee or give any priority for a place in Reception even if the nursery is attached to the main school.
+No - attendance at a nursery does not guarantee or give any priority for a place in Reception even if the nursery is attached to the main school for the majority of schools in Norfolk.

 What happens if a school gets too many applications?